Convex and concave decompositions of affine $3$-manifolds: Concave affine -manifolds

+Theorems \ref{thm:caffI} and \ref{thm:caffII} characterize the concave affine $3$-manifolds with compressible boundary.
+One consequence is that the fundamental group is virtually infinite cyclic.

-\begin{thm} Let $N$ be a concave affine $3$-manifold with nonempty boundary $\partial N$ in a compact real projective $3$-manifold $M$ with empty or convex boundary.
-Suppose that $M$ is not complete affine or bihedral.
+\begin{theorem} Let $N$ be a concave affine $3$-manifold with nonempty boundary $\partial N$ in a connected compact real projective $3$-manifold $M$ with empty or convex boundary.
+Suppose that $M$ is neither complete affine nor bihedral.
 Assume that $M$ has no \hyperlink{term-tfsm}{two-faced submanifold of type I}.
-Let $M_{J}$ be a regular cover $M$ covering the holonomy cover of $M$.
+Let $M_{h}$ be the holonomy cover of $M$.
 Suppose that $N$ is a concave affine $3$-manifold of type I with compressible boundary $\partial N$.
-Then one of the following holds\,{\rm :} \begin{itemize} \item $M$ is an affine Hopf $3$-manifold, \item $N$ has a unique boundary component $A$ compressible into $N$, and $N$ is a toral $\pi$-submanifold $P$ of type I. \end{itemize} \end{thm}
+Then one of the following holds\,{\rm :} \begin{itemize} \item $M$ is an affine Hopf $3$-manifold, or \item $N$ has a unique boundary component $A$ compressible into $N$, and $N$ is a toral $\pi$-submanifold $P$ of type I. \end{itemize} \end{theorem}

-\begin{thm} Let $N$ be a concave affine $3$-manifold with nonempty boundary $\partial N$ in a compact real projective $3$-manifold $M$ with empty or convex boundary.
-Suppose that $M$ is not complete affine or bihedral.
-Let $M_{J}$ be a regular cover $M$ covering the holonomy cover of $M$.
-Suppose that $\che M_{J}$ has no hemispherical $3$-crescent. {\rm (}See Hypothesis \ref{hyp:nohem}.{\rm )} Assume that $M$ has no two-faced submanifold of type II.
+\begin{theorem} Let $N$ be a concave affine $3$-manifold with nonempty boundary $\partial N$ in a connected compact real projective $3$-manifold $M$ with empty or convex boundary.
+Suppose that $M$ is neither complete affine nor bihedral.
+Let $M_{h}$ be the holonomy cover of $M$.
+Suppose that $\che M_{h}$ has no hemispherical $3$-crescent. {\rm (}See Hypothesis \ref{hyp:nohem}.{\rm )} Assume that $M$ has no two-faced submanifold of type II.
 Suppose that $N$ is a concave affine $3$-manifold of type II with compressible boundary $\partial N$.
-Then one of the following holds\,{\rm :} \begin{itemize} \item $M$ is an affine Hopf $3$-manifold, \item $N$ has a unique boundary component $A$ compressible into $N$, and $N$ contains a toral $\pi$-submanifold $P$ of type II.
-Furthermore, the following holds\,{\rm :} \begin{itemize} \item Let $N_J \subset M_J$ be a component of the inverse image of $N$.
-The inverse image of $P$ in $N_J$ meets the interior of any $3$-crescent in the Kuiper completion $\che N_J$ of $N_J$.
-The fundamental group of $N$ is virtually infinite-cyclic. \item Let $R$ be a $3$-crescent in $\clo(N_J)$ in $\che M_h$.
-Then $R$ is a bihedral $3$-crescent and $\dev_J|\Lambda_1(R)$ is a homeomorphism to $H -K$ for a properly convex compact domain $K$ in a $3$-hemisphere $H$ with $K \cap \partial H \ne \emp$. \end{itemize} \end{itemize} \end{thm}
+Then one of the following holds\,{\rm :} \begin{itemize} \item $M$ is an affine Hopf $3$-manifold, or \item $N$ has a unique boundary component $A$ compressible into $N$, and $N$ contains a maximal toral $\pi$-submanifold $P$ of type II.
+Furthermore, the following holds\,{\rm :} \begin{itemize} \item Let $N_h \subset M_h$ be a component of the inverse image of $N$.
+The inverse image of $P$ in $N_h$ meets the interior of any $3$-crescent in the Kuiper completion $\che N_h$ of $N_h$.
+The fundamental group of $N$ is virtually infinite-cyclic. \item Let $R$ be a $3$-crescent in $\clo(N_h)$ in $\che M_h$.
+Then $R$ is a bihedral $3$-crescent and $\dev_h|\Lambda_1(R)$ is a homeomorphism to $H -K$ for a properly convex compact domain $K$ in a $3$-hemisphere $H$ with $K \cap \partial H \ne \emp$. \end{itemize} \end{itemize} \end{theorem}

+A toral $\pi$-submanifold is {\em maximal} if no toral $\pi$-submanifold of type II contains it properly.